jfaghm/OceanEddies/compiled_code/readme.txt

 Example:
 area_map = generate_area_map(720, 1440);
 Where 720 is the latitude size, and 1440 is the longitude size.

+Running This Code In Parallel:
+High Level Overview:
+The scripts created to run our compiled eddyscan code in parallel were originally created to run on the Minnesota Supercomputing Institute (MSI) systems.
+MSI uses PBS as their job scheduler, so all scripts provided were developed to work for PBS.
+These scripts can still be used as examples for development of scripts for creating jobs under other job scheduling systems.

+The scripts used by this research lab have been provided as an example on how to run this compiled code in parallel.
+There are three main scripts:

+NOTE: These scripts call many other scripts that are more important to actually accomplishing job scheduling with PBS.
+These scripts were provided to us by MSI, and all except set_env can be found in the directory db_scripts/ (set_env is found in the compiled_code/ directory)

+matlab_script: This script will set up the environment, set up a new database, and then add jobs to the database.
+The jobs will be in the format of running the eddyscan_script with the following parameters:
+1. The path to the SSH directory that hold all of the NetCDF SSH files that will be scanned.
+(See section Usage Notes on how to structure data inside directories)
+2. The path to the directory where you want eddy data to be saved.
+3. The path to the Matlab Compiler Runtime (MCR) (This path should be something similar to the following "/arbitrary/path/here/MCR/v83/", see section How to Run for in-depth information)
+Example run: ./matlab_script /your/absolute_path/here/ssh_data/
+/your/save_path/here/eddies/ /your/directory/here/MCR/v83/

+eddyscan_script: This script will be the one run when a job actually executes.
+All it does is do any required set up, and then it runs the script ./run_eddyscan_compile_script.sh with all required parameters.
+Parameters have already been provided to this script by matlab_script, so as long as arguments to matlab_script were provided properly, human intervention should not be necessary.

+pbs_script: This script is another script provided to us by MSI so that we can schedule jobs under PBS.
+It's system specific in its syntax, but what it does is it asks for a certain number of nodes, processors per node, memory per processor, and walltime to execute for.
+When PBS allocates our job the resources it asks for, this script then makes an SSH call to send jobs off to remote nodes on MSI's HPC "Itasca" that we use.
+These remote nodes will execute the eddyscan_script call we provide, and the eddies that were detected in the execution of the eddyscan_compiled_script function will be saved to the specified ave directory.

 Usage Notes:
 To run the compiled version of the eddyscan code, MATLAB's MCR